Taking Leave of Self-Victimization

 The power of creativity

 Artists can endure a great deal of adversity.
 This is one of the reasons why, for Nietzsche, the artist is the highest expression of the will to power.
-For, through his/her creation, the artist ‚puts‘ something into being that was not there before.
+Through his/her creation, the artist ‚puts‘ something into being that was not there before.

-The previous value setting is meant Platonism, which sets the value of the supersensible (the Platonic world of ideas) higher than that of the sensual and thus devalues life: Nihilism as a devaluation of the sensual and as a consequence of the living par excellence.
+The previous value setting means Platonism, which sets the value of the supersensible (the Platonic world of ideas) higher than that of the sensual and thus devalues life: Nihilism as a devaluation of the sensual and as a consequence of the living par excellence.

 Since the realm of art is always within the sensual, it is considered by Nietzsche the only superior counterforce against all will to negate life.